darrencyt/fedwatch-tool/README.md

 # fedwatch-tool
-Replication of FedWatch probabilities using CME's methodology in Python, also to test how to use github
+Replication of FedWatch probabilities using CME's methodology in Python Also for testing out github